jzohrab/LuteLemma/README.md

 vez
 ```

-The script generates a file containing the following commented file, where the first column is the original term and the second is a root, or lemma, form:
+The script generates a file containing the following commented file, where the first column is the root or parent form, and the second is the child form from the input file:

 ```
 ### 3 single child parents:
-coches	coche
+coche	coches
-perras	perra
+perra	perras
-perros	perro
+perro	perros

 ### 1 multi-child parents:

-# Length 5 (1 parents):
-# vivir (3 children)
-vives	vivir
+vivir	vives
-vivieron	vivir
+vivir	vivieron
-vivimos	vivir
+vivir	vivimos
 ```

 Only cases where the lemma form differs from the original term are included, so this doesn't show the terms `muchacho`, `vez`, `que`, etc.